kubernetes-sigs/gateway-api/geps/gep-5093/index.md

 ## Motivation

 Gateway API currently treats all addresses as opaque values with a `type` (`IPAddress`, `Hostname`) but no indication of where those addresses are reachable from.
-There is no portable way to say "give me an address that is only reachable inside the cluster" or to discover whether a provisioned address is public, cluster-internal, or somewhere in between.
+There is no portable way to say "give me an address that is only reachable inside the cluster" or to discover whether a provisioned address has the `Cluster` guarantee, an implementation-specific scope, or no portable guarantee.

 This gap blocks several use cases: